BioBoost/word-blaster-solution/README.md

 Later on different files will exist for the different difficulties.
 However, `WordLoader` does not have to know this.

 `WordLoader` does not need to keep any state for its single method.
 Because of this the method is made `static` which means it is not called on an object of `WordLoader` but rather on the class itself.

+### Step 4 - Some Game Logic

+Basic game logic consists of asking the user to repeat a certain number of words.
+This can be accomplished by a simple `for` construct.
+In this step the code is placed in main.
+Next steps will refactor this.